 Alternative meals for those with special dietary needs can be prepared upon request.

 In the reserve you live in a sensitive ecosystem.
 Due to environmental and water protection, we recommend using biodegradable personal cleaning products with minimal packaging.
-On this link you will find great hygiene products that save space, do not leak, protect the environment and are biodegradable.

 Note: In Latin America, especially in remote areas where many of our volunteer projects take place, the cellular or internet connection is not always reliable and fast.